Wellston Theatre (#2)

 Nearby Theaters

-The Wellston Theatre opened by the Arthur Enterprises Inc. chain (Fanchon & Marco) in 1922 seating 1,319.
-This was one of the oppulant neighborhhod houses.
+This was the 2nd theatre to be named Wellston Theatre, the first was located in the Empire Hall in 1908 and went into receivership in 1912 (it has its own page on Cinema Treasures).
+The Wellston Theatre on Easton Avenue (today Dr Martin Luther King Drive) was opened by the Arthur Enterprises Inc. chain (Fanchon & Marco) on September 13, 1921 with Eileen Percy in “Hicksville to Broadway”.
+With seating for 950, this was one of the opulent neighborhhood houses.
 It was a move over house from the Fox Theatre, St. Louis Theatre, Ambassador Theatre and Missouri Theatre.
-Located in the Wellston Loop which at the time was one of the busiest shopping areas in the US. a sister theatre the Victory Theatre opened two years later just three blocks to the east at the beginning of the Wellston Loop.
+Located in the Wellston Loop which at the time was one of the busiest shopping areas in the USA, a sister theatre the Victory Theatre opened two years later just three blocks to the east at the beginning of the Wellston Loop.
 The Wellston Theatre packed them in show after show.
 It was a real looker inside and out, with a large balcony and beautiful interior of plush red velvets and gold trim.
 The front facade was four large colums with a free standing box office located in the middle with a walkway to the main entrance.
 A terrazzo floor on the outside walkway lead into the same in the lobby.
 Brightly lit poster cases lined the walkway with tons of neon all along the ceiling and front of the theatre. the main lobby boasted a very large concession stand in the middle of the lobby and four auditorium doors behind it.
 There was a grand staircase on each side of the lobby leading to the balcony.

 Contributed by Charles Van Bibber